AXGKl/blog/docs/ll/electronics/deskcycle/generator.md

 - [battery charger build](https://youtu.be/tQBWECQCFcQ?t=856)
 - [gene different build](https://youtu.be/x1hMVqg8VZY?t=736) - the most silent so far
 - [retired](https://www.youtube.com/watch?v=pFREftLkJwE) - also not that loud
+- [rubber roller](https://youtu.be/HUr-ACN3ZJ8?t=533) - nice dashboard.
+But oh, the noise...

 I keep cycling a few days and see.